samiksha2022/Samiksha/README.md

 # Samiksha
-this is a calculator program contains addtion and subtraction program.
+This is a calculator program contains addtion and subtraction program.